blocrunx/Surfs_Up/README.md

 ## Project Overview

-Investors of the Surfs Up icecream shop have asked for additional weather analysis for June and December to ensure that there are enough customers between seasons to sustain the business throughout the year.
-This analysis can be easily completed using two different methods, both of which will be used to ensure the analysis is thorough.
+Investors of the Surfs Up ice cream shop have asked for additional weather analysis for June and December to ensure that there are enough customers between seasons to sustain the business throughout the year.
+This analysis can be easily completed using two different methods, both of which will be used to ensure thorough analysis.
 - First Method:
   - Query Measurements.date and Measurements.prcp objects.
   - Use extract function to get the precipitation data for June across all years.